IlkinNajafov/Newsletter/README.md

 # WeatherApp

-Web site uses the datas from openweather.com by API.
+I dedicate this project to my beloved Esma Silgu, who always supports and motivates me.
-Thanks to him :)
+Thanks to her :)

-This website add is in the age of development...
+This website app is in the age of development...